 15 November 2007

-From time to time, you will need to install some database related software because you bought something new, you want to put what you already have on a new server or for some other reason.
-IBM usually does not send CDs or DVDs with software anymore, but instead places it on a website where you can download it called Passport Advantage (PPA).
-Since this is licensed software and we don’t want anyone but you to get it, there is a process to ensure that only those entitled to get your software can download it.
+From time to time you will need to install some database related software because you bought something new, you want to put what you already have on a new server, or for some other reason.
+You will need to register for IBM Passport Advantage to download software, and now you need be registered to download fix packs as well.
+IBM usually does not send CDs or DVDs with softwa30e anymore, but instead places it on a website where you can download it called Passport Advantage (PPA).
+Since this is licensed software, there is a process to ensure that only those entitled to get your software can download it.
 As long as your organization keeps paying the maintenance on your software, all current versions of it on all operating systems where it runs will be on the PPA site.
 Just remember that just because it is on your PPA site does not mean you can install the software as much as you want.
 For most software you are allowed to run it on some limited number of CPU’s or have a limit on the number of users who can use it.
 If you are unsure of these limits, you can contact your friendly Sales Rep or IT Specialist to get the exact answer.

 In this article I will summarize how to get registered on PPA to down load software and provide some of my personal insights which may be of questionable value, but which may be entertaining none the less.
-I’ll tell you what, the software guys are really cooking with gas these days!
-I say this because you can watch an instructional video on the web about down loading software at http://www-306.ibm.com/software/lotus/passportadvantage/pao_instructional_videos.html However, if you are like me and the “PC Guy” on those TV commercials you may just want to read about the process by clicking here.
+You can also watch instructional videos on the web about down loading or you may just want to read about the process.
 If you encounter any problems getting registered or just have some questions about the process please call 1-800-978-2246.

 In general the registration process is: